 Fun activities for kids in Cape Town this winter

 The sun shines, the air is crisp and there is no reason whatsoever to stay indoors this winter.
-Cape Town is abuzz with things to do – so grab the family and enjoy some great outdoor and indoor activities.
+Cape Town for kids is perfect as there’s so much to do – so grab the family and enjoy some great outdoor and indoor activities.

 Get some Rush

 Whether you have a toddler who needs to burn off energy or a couple of bored teenagers looking for some excitement, this indoor trampoline park in Claremont is the best way to keep your youngsters happy!
 Wall-to-wall interconnected trampolines are the ideal venue for open jump sessions and if you – yes, dads and moms too – want to try out some aerial tricks, head for the suspended foam pit for a soft landing.
 Visitors can also enjoy action-packed dodgeball and slam dunk basketball and for those who want to share the fun on social media, grab a coffee and enjoy the free Wi-Fi.
 Booking is advised on weekends and in the holidays – it’s perfect for any day of the week, including those rainy days in Cape Town.